-The mission of the Junior League of Greater Orlando (JLGO) is to train women into civic leaders who can understand the needs of the community in order to make an impact.
+The Junior League of Greater Orlando (JLGO) is an organization of women whose mission is to advance women’s leadership for meaningful community impact through volunteer action, collaboration, and training.
 True to our mission, the JLGO has tackled the toughest and most critical issues in our community for nearly 75 years.
 Our community is constantly changing, and the most pressing issues are complex.
 The JLGO seeks to bring about positive, meaningful, lasting change through advocacy on issues related to our mission as well as through targeted, strategic initiatives.

 DIVERSITY, EQUITY & INCLUSION